GerHobbelt/mupdf/docs/src/mupdf-js.rst

 .. note::

-   In the code examples, if you are developing for `mutool run` then the `mupdf` prefix is optional.
+   - In the code examples, if you are developing for `mutool run` then the `mupdf` prefix is optional.

+   - `mutool run` supports :title:`ECMAScript 5` syntax in strict mode, but not :title:`ECMAScript 6` and above.